5 Great Adventures to Take in 2017

 See my story “The Wildest Shore: Backpacking the Southern Olympic Coast,” and all of my stories about Olympic National Park.

 Since moving to Idaho almost 20 years ago, I’ve gotten to know the Sawtooths pretty well (although I have much more hiking and climbing to do there), and every time I explore a new corner of that range, I think it may be the most beautiful spot I’ve seen there yet.
 That’s the impact the Sawtooths have on you.
 My stories about Idaho’s Sawtooths consistently rank among the most popular reads at The Big Outside, so apparently a lot of readers concur with my opinion about them.

-See all of my stories about Idaho’s Sawtooth Mountains, including my feature stories about a 57-mile hike in the southern Sawtooths and backpacking to three of the range’s most accessible and prettiest lakes, and my Ask Me posts answering reader questions about where to backpack in the Sawtooths and the best dayhikes and backpacking trips there.
+See all of my stories about Idaho’s Sawtooth Mountains, including my feature stories about a 57-mile hike in the southern Sawtooths and backpacking to three of the range’s most accessible and prettiest lakes, this photo gallery of some of the many gorgeous mountain lakes in the Sawtooths, and my Ask Me posts answering reader questions about where to backpack in the Sawtooths and the best dayhikes and backpacking trips there.

 Do you like The Big Outside?
 I’m Michael Lanza, the creator of The Big Outside, recognized as a top outdoors blog by a USA Today Readers Choice poll and others.
 Subscribe for updates about new stories and free gear giveaways by entering your email address in the box at the bottom of this story, at the top of the left sidebar, or on my About page, and follow my adventures on Facebook and Twitter.

 This blog and website is my full-time job and I rely on the support of readers.
 If you like what you see here, please help me continue producing The Big Outside by making a donation using the Support button at the top of the left sidebar or below.
 Thank you for your support.